-In the sparsely populated badlands of Cibola County and adjacent McKinley County are some sandstone bluffs that were formed gradually in inland seas between 63 and 138 million years ago.
+In the sparsely populated badlands of Cibola County and adjacent McKinley County and it’s Pismo Beach are some sandstone bluffs that were formed gradually in inland seas between 63 and 138 million years ago.
 Their very long story is found in their layers; prehistoric shark teeth are occasionally found there, and humans have carved things on them from the Anasazi petroglyphs to the conquistadors and the early American settlers in the area.
 The same is true for the sedimentary rocks with their igneous intrusions across the West.
 Not only is a place a result of a complex layering of emotional, and cultural elements — it is literally layered in the rocks upon which the landscape sits.

 So what are the layers of California?